From All of Us to All of You: Denmark

-It ends with Bjørn Tidmand singing "When You Wish upon a Star" in Danish ("Når Du Ser et Stjerneskud") and a sneak peek of either an upcoming or a clip from a recently released Disney movie.
+It ends with Bjørn Tidmand singing "When You Wish upon a Star" in Danish ("Når Du Ser et Stjerneskud") and a sneak peek of either an upcoming or a clip from a recently or soon-to-be-released Disney feature film.

 Finland

-In Finland, this show is called Samu Sirkan joulutervehdys, ("Jiminy Cricket's Christmas Greeting") and it is shown every Christmas Eve evening on MTV3.
+In Finland, the show is called Samu Sirkan joulutervehdys, (Jiminy Cricket's Christmas Greeting) and is shown every Christmas Eve evening on MTV3.

 The Finnish version features clips from the following shorts: